Penrith, Cumbria: New Streets

 New Streets marks an area between Townhead and Scaws on the side of the Beacon Hill or Fell, with steep streets of some terraced housing, but mainly detached and semi-detached houses of the late 19th century.
 These streets from north to south are Graham, Wordsworth, Lowther and Arthur Street.
 The term sometimes includes Fell Lane, which is actually the ancient east road from Penrith town centre to Langwathby), and Croft Avenue and Croft Terrace (from about 1930), which were not developed till later.
 At the foot is Drovers Lane, once Back Lane, subdivided into Drovers Terrace, Wordsworth Terrace, Lowther Terrace, Bath Terrace, Arthur Terrace, Lonsdale Terrace, and finally Meeting House Lane.
 Along the top is Beacon Edge, with extensive views over the town and towards the Lake District.
 Until the turn of the 20th century, Beacon Edge was known as Beacon Road.
 Apart from the streets up the fellside there are some that link smaller housing developments between them.

 The fellside is known to have been used as a burial ground for victims of bubonic plague, which struck Penrith down the centuries.
 There are also areas that still have farming names, such as a wooded enclosure in Fell Lane known as the Pinfold (or Pinny) – once a pound for stray animals until owners paid to reclaim them.
 One lane off Beacon Edge is still Intack Lane, i. e. the lane to farmed land.
 Most of what formed the intack was passed to Penrith Cemetery.

 Scaws

 The Scaws Estate was built by Penrith Urban District Council after World War II on land hitherto known as the Flatt Field and Scaws Farm, as part of the Lowther Estates.
-Scaws Farm is now Coldsprings Farm, the name being changed after a murder there.
+Scaws Farm is now Coldsprings Farm.
 Later some private housing was built on higher parts of the estate.

 Beaconside Primary School stands in the centre of the estate, where there were once three corner shops and a launderette.
 Adjoining Scaws are the private Barcohill and Meadow Croft housing estates.